 The problem with this setup is that the Docker containers run in an isolated environment, and cannot access services running on the host machine.

 This can be solved by changing the docker containers to use Host networking.
-In this example we will follow the recommendations outline here when customizing our Docker setup.

 It is possible to switch the servers to run using "network_mode: host" so that services running in the Docker containers can also access services running on the host machine.